zleight1/DisableUAC/README.md

 3. Pull the repo `git clone https://github.com/zleight1/DisableUAC.git`

 4. Place `DisableUAC.exe` in an accessible folder (i.e. C:\DisableUAC)
-	a.
-You can either build the project yourself and use the one in the bin\debug folder or use the current version in Binaries in the root directory.
+	- You can either build the project yourself and use the one in the bin\debug folder or use the current version in Binaries in the root directory.

 5. Register the service
-	a.
-In an elevated command prompt, `cd` to the directory of the executable.
+	1. In an elevated command prompt, `cd` to the directory of the executable.
-	b.
-Type `InstallUtil.exe “DisableUAC.exe”` which will register the service.
+	2. Type `InstallUtil.exe “DisableUAC.exe”` which will register the service.

 6. Start the service in Control Panel\All Control Panel Items\Administrative Tools\Services